-GEOL 5 FOSSILS AND THE HISTORY OF LIFE 4 Units Lecture: 3 hours Lab: 3 hours
+GEOL 5 FOSSILS AND THE HISTORY OF LIFE

 An introduction to the study of fossils.
 Evolution of animals and plants and their role in the interpretation of the geological history of the earth.
 Fossil preservation, distribution and paleoecology.
 One field trip is required.
 Grades: Option (A-F), P/NP.
 Degree Applicable Credit.
 Area of Emphasis and Gen Ed Applicable.
 UC/CSU